 - Other Points – There is a temple popular with the locals at the base and a small Nandi on the Top.
 Has remnants of a fort that was built by Kempegowda and later used by Haider & Tipu, before the British took it over.
 Used to house prisoners.
 Dont use your snow boots/ Himalayan Quecha trek boots for these rocky climbs.
 Use rubber soled Reebok / Nike shoes with grip. carry lot of water and some healthy snacks with you.
 Breakfast spot – A2B or Malgudi Vattika

-- Location – Off the Tumkur Road, 100 Km from Bangalore, Take a right turn from the highway below the underpass before Hospet.
+- Location – Off the Tumkur Road, 100 Km from Bangalore, Take a right turn from the highway below the underpass before Dobaspet.
 Elevation 1200 M

-- Level – Very Difficult.
+- Level – I found it Difficult.
 (8/10).
 Steep slopes, barren rock, long trek.
-To be done with care and precaution. one stretch is steep and windy , need to be extremely careful.
+To be done with care and precaution.
+One stretch is steep and windy, need to be extremely careful.
 Some part has steps and railings.

 - Time to Trek – 2 Hrs up and 1 hr 30 min down